appium/io.appium.settings/README.md

 ## Clipboard

-This action allows to retrieve the text content of the current clipboard.
+This action allows to retrieve the text content of the current clipboard as base64-encoded string.
 An empty string is returned if the clipboard cannot be retrieved or the clipboard is empty.
 Remember, that since Android Q the clipboard content can only be retrieved if